-The real cost of expense ratios: Are you wasting money?
+The real cost of expense ratios: How fees can add up over time

 Investing in different funds, like mutual funds and exchange-traded funds (ETFs), comes with costs, some of which are not immediately visible.
-Expense ratios, expressed as a percentage of a fund's assets, are deducted annually from the fund's Net Asset Value (NAV), reducing investment returns indirectly.
+Expense ratios, expressed as an annual percentage of a fund's assets, are typically accrued over time and reflected in the fund's Net Asset Value (NAV), reducing investment returns indirectly.

-A higher expense ratio means a greater portion of your returns is lost each year.
+A higher expense ratio means a greater portion of your returns is absorbed by fund costs each year.
 Over time, these costs compound, significantly affecting long-term wealth accumulation.

 Why expense ratios matter more than you think